-It's all class without the flash at this very posh but low-key spot in Chicago's Gold Coast neighborhood.
-Starting with the suit-wearing staff at the reception desk, guests receive 5-star service that caters to their every whim.
-The apartment-sized room are decorated in tony, Parisian-themed décor and have comfy king-sized beds.
-Some rooms have fireplaces or high-tech features like TVs in the bathroom mirrors.
-There's a divine spa on the premise.
-Sit in the cozy, 34-seat boite, tucked away on the second floor, and enjoy a glass of imported wine or a rare bourbon or cognac.
-The Waldorf-Astoria is a perennial favorite among luxury travelers, and consistently ranks among the best hotels not just in the city, but in the country.
+The posh Waldorf Astoria in Chicago's Gold Coast neighborhood could not be more low-key and elegant.
+Starting with the crisply suited staff at the reception desk, guests receive 5-star service that caters to every whim.
+The apartment-sized rooms are decorated in tony, Parisian-themed décor and have comfy king-sized beds.
+Some rooms have fireplaces or features like TVs in the bathroom mirrors.
+There's a great spa on the premises and two restaurants: a sweet French patisserie on the hotel's lobby level stocking coffee, pastries and sandwiches, and The Brasserie, a Parisian café with elevated French cuisine made from locally sourced ingredients.
+The Waldorf-Astoria is a perennial favorite among luxury travelers and consistently ranks among the best hotels in the city.